Label Sets / Question Sets

 {% endfile %}

-Question hints can be set during project creation or when configuring a question set on [**Label management**](https://docs.datasaur.ai/workspace-management/label-management/question-set-management) page.
+You can configure question hints during project creation or in the [**Label management**](/workspace-management/label-management/question-set-management.md) page.

 | Formatting | Syntax |